 - 642. Form of affidavit

 - 643. Affidavit by 2 or more deponents

 - 644. Affidavit by illiterate or blind person

 - 645. Use of defective affidavit

 - 646. Contents of affidavit

 - 647. Scandalous, etc., matter in affidavits

 - 648. Alterations in affidavits

 - 649. Affidavit not to be sworn before solicitor of party, etc.

-- 650. Filing of affidavits

-- 651. Use of original affidavit or copy

-- 652. Document to be used in conjunction with affidavit to be exhibited to it

-- 653. Affidavit taken outside Singapore admissible without proof of seal, etc.

-Division 39 - Disability

-- 654. Definitions - 655.
-Application for leave to institute proceedings - 656.
-Person under disability must sue, etc., by litigation representative3 - 657.
-Appointment of litigation representative3 - 658.
-Appointment of litigation representative3 in probate action - 659.
-Further provisions relating to probate action

-- 660. Appointment of litigation representative3 where person under disability does not appear - 661.
-Application to discharge or vary certain orders - 662.
-Admission not to be implied from pleading of person under disability - 663.
-Discovery and interrogatories - 664.
-Compromise, etc., by person under disability - 665.
-Approval of settlement - 666.
-Control of money recovered by person under disability - 667.
-Apportionment by Court for proceedings under Civil Law Act - 668.
-Service of certain documents on person under disability

-Division 40 - Judgments and orders

-- 669. Delivering judgments

-- 670. Judgment, etc., without attendance of any party

-- 670A.
-Consent judgment or order

-- 671. Judgment in proceedings heard in camera

-- 672. Inspection of judgment

-- 673. Form of judgment, etc.

-- 674. Time for doing act where judgment, etc., requires act to be done

-- 675. Date from which judgment or order takes effect

-- 676. Preparation of judgment or order

-- 677. Orders required to be drawn up

-- 678. Drawing up and entry of judgments and orders

-- 679. Duplicates of judgments and orders

-- 680. Interest on judgment debts

-Division 41 - Accounts and inquiries

-- 681. Summary order for account - 682.
-Court may direct taking of accounts, etc. - 683.
-Directions as to manner of taking account - 684.
-Account to be made, verified, etc. - 685.
-Notice to be given of alleged omissions, etc., in account - 686.
-Filing documents prior to taking of accounts or making of inquiries - 687.
-Allowances - 688.
-Delay in prosecution of accounts, etc. - 689.
-Distribution of fund before all persons entitled are ascertained

-Division 42 - Enforcement of judgments and orders

-690. Enforcement of judgment, etc., for payment of money

-Informal Consolidation - version in force from 29/11/2019

-- 691. Judgment, etc., for payment of money to person resident outside scheduled territories - 692.
-Enforcement of judgment for possession of immovable property - 693.
-Enforcement of judgment for delivery of movable property - 694.
-Enforcement of judgment to do or abstain from doing act - 695.
-Order fixing time for doing act required to be done by judgment, etc. - 696.
-Service of copy of judgment, etc., prerequisite to enforcement under rule 694 - 697.
-Court may order act to be done at expense of disobedient party - 698.
-Execution by or against person not being a party - 699.
-Waiver of conditional judgment - 700.
-Stay of execution of judgment or order or other relief - 701.
-Power to make order and give directions for just, expeditious and economical disposal of execution proceedings - 702.
-Forms of writs - 703.
-Enforcement of judgments and orders for recovery of money, etc.

-Division 43 - Writs of execution: General
+Kule 650.
+Filing of affidavits 651.
+Use of original affidavit or copy 652.
+Document to be used in conjunction with affidavit to be exhibited to it 653.
+Affidavit taken outside Singapore admissible without proof of seal, etc. 653A.
+Affidavit may be sworn and signed before and attestation completed by commissioner for oaths through live video or live television link Division 39 - Disability 654.
+Definitions 655.
+Application for leave to institute proceedings 656.
+Person under disability must sue, etc., by litigation representative 3 657.
+Appointment of litigation representative 3 658.
+Appointment of litigation representative 3 in probate action 659.
+Further provisions relating to probate action 660.
+Appointment of litigation representative 3 where person under disability does not appear 661.
+Application to discharge or vary certain orders 662.
+Admission not to be implied from pleading of person under disability 663.
+Discovery and interrogatories 664.
+Compromise, etc., by person under disability 665.
+Approval of settlement 666.
+Control of money recovered by person under disability 667.
+Apportionment by Court for proceedings under Civil Law Act 668.
+Service of certain documents on person under disability Division $40 - Judgments$ and orders 669.
+Delivering judgments 670.
+Judgment, etc., without attendance of any party 670A.
+Consent judgment or order 671.
+Judgment in proceedings heard in private 672.
+Inspection of judgment 673.
+Form of judgment, etc. 674.
+Time for doing act where judgment, etc., requires act to be done 675.
+Date from which judgment or order takes effect 676.
+Preparation of judgment or order lituite 678.
+Drawing up and entry of judgments and orders 679.
+Duplicates of judgments and orders 680.
+Interest on money payable under orders Division $41 - Accounts$ and inquiries 681.
+Summary order for account 682.
+Court may direct taking of accounts, etc. 683.
+Directions as to manner of taking account 684.
+Account to be made, verified, etc. 685.
+Notice to be given of alleged omissions, etc., in account 686.
+Filing documents prior to taking of accounts or making of inquiries 687.
+Allowances 688.
+Delay in prosecution of accounts, etc. 689.
+Distribution of fund before all persons entitled are ascertained Division 42 - Enforcement of judgments and orders 690.
+Enforcement of judgment, etc., for payment of money 691.
+Judgment, etc., for payment of money to person resident outside scheduled territories 692.
+Enforcement of judgment for possession of immovable property 693.
+Enforcement of judgment for delivery of movable property 694.
+Enforcement of judgment to do or abstain from doing act 695.
+Order fixing time for doing act required to be done by judgment, etc. 696.
+Service of copy of judgment, etc., prerequisite to enforcement under rule 694 697.
+Court may order act to be done at expense of disobedient party 698.
+Execution by or against person not being a party 699.
+Waiver of conditional judgment 700.
+Stay of execution of judgment or order or other relief 701.
+Power to make order and give directions for just, expeditious and economical disposal of execution proceedings 702.
+Forms of writs 703.
+Enforcement of judgments and orders for recovery of money, etc. Division 43 - Writs of execution: General 704.
+Definition 705.
+When leave to issue writ of execution is necessary

+677. Orders required to be drawn up